 Leveraged Negotiation Contracts

-It’s fairly specialized in people that just focus on physician contracts.
-It’s possible that you won’t find somebody in the area you’re looking at, so maybe do a wider search for that.
-But anyway, the last point, some employers simply will not negotiate.
-They’ll say it’s a take-it-or-leave-it offer, and you’ll then have to be willing to walk if you’re unhappy with salary, but there are just simply people out there that say, no, we’re not negotiating.

-This is what we’re offering, and I wouldn’t be offended by that.
+It’s pretty specialized in people that focus on physician contracts.
+You may not find somebody in the area you’re looking at, so maybe do a broader search for that.
+But anyway, the last point, some employers will not negotiate.
+They’ll say it’s a take-it-or-leave-it offer, and you’ll have to be willing to walk if you’re unhappy with the salary.
+But some people say, no, we’re not negotiating.
+We’re offering this, and I wouldn’t be offended by that.
 That’s just kind of the tech that they’re taking as far as employing somebody.

-So, don’t be surprised if you have an employer that says no, but if you’re unhappy with an offer, you need to be willing to walk as well.
+So, don’t be surprised if you have an employer that says no, but if you’re unhappy with an offer, you need to be willing to walk.
 Accepting a deal that you think is well below your value is never a good feeling.
 Don’t just accept that because you need a job.
-Find the right job.

 What is Without Cause Termination in a Physician Contract?